patri27x/datamodel_b07_poly/specifications/datamodel_b07.md

 Chemical compound that is involved in the chemical reaction, either as the product, educt, catalyst or cocatalyst.

 - __product__
-  - Type: Product
+  - Type: bool
   - Description:
-  - Multiple: True
 - __educt__
-  - Type: Educt
+  - Type: bool
   - Description:
-  - Multiple: True
 - __catalyst__
-  - Type: Catalyst
+  - Type: bool
   - Description:
-  - Multiple: True
 - __cocatalyst__
-  - Type: Cocatalyst
+  - Type: bool
   - Description:
-  - Multiple: True

 ### ChemicalCompound